Lightning-AI/lightning-thunder/docs/source/advanced/extending.rst

 Extending Thunder
 #################

+..
+  TODO RC1: update using the extend API

-This section describes how to add an executor to *thunder* for a PyTorch operation.
+This section describes how to add an executor to Thunder for a PyTorch operation.

 First, define a Python function with the same signature as the targeted operation, and have it call your implementation.
 For example, the Apex executor for ``torch.nn.functional.cross_entropy`` might define its implementation like::